Meet the Desi Artists Fighting Back Against Trump with Punk Rock and 'Post-Colonial Pop'

 "I've always been socio-political, meaning I write about everyday people's lives but with a political slant," he adds.
 "I imagine I'll keep doing that and continue recognizing injustice or unfairness when I see it.
 But this election hurt.
 My whole life growing up in America, I've never experienced a condemnation like this.
 Half of the country is saying, 'We don't want Latinos, Muslims, or people of color in general.
 We don't need you.
 Your contributions can be replaced.'
 That is a truly hurtful statement to make."

-Sonny Singh, trumpet player for bhangra brass band Red Baraat, agrees that music and art are crucial.
+Sonny Singh, trumpet and dhol player for bhangra brass band Red Baraat, agrees that music and art are crucial.
 "We Desis have to be louder, prouder and browner than ever right about now.
 Now is not the time to keep a low profile or play it safe," Singh says.

 As a turban-wearing Sikh, Singh experienced plenty of bigotry connected to people's perceptions and stereotypes of Muslims and how they link Muslims to terrorism bothers him.
 "Now more than ever, it's time for all us non-Muslims to stand in solidarity with our Muslim sisters and brothers against racism, xenophobia, Islamophobia, and imperialist wars.
 I'm going to keep on getting on those stages wearing my turban with my head held high, unapologetically, regardless of what part of the country I'm in.
 Yes, some of us have more at stake than others depending on our religious garb, our countries of origin, or our immigration status.
 But all of us can be resisting simply by existing proudly."